 Imagine frosty winter high in the mountains.
 Blowing wind on the passes over 4000 m.
-Yaks looking for the food, twirling snowflakes, sharp rocks.
-People living in the tents, small huts near the roads.
-Wearing woolen hats, socks, gloves.
-Trying to keep themselves warm in this bad weather.
+Yaks looking for the food, twirling snowflakes, sharp rocks around.
+People living in tents, or small huts near the roads, wearing woollen hats, socks, gloves.
+Trying to keep themselves warm in the bad weather.

-The best thing is, that you can very easily make your own tea at home.
+You can easily make your own masala chai tea at home.
 Of course, it would be the best to have original black Indian tea and the special mix of spices, but you can do it by using ordinary black tea (better quality = better taste) and mix the spices by yourself.

 For making masala tea you need:

 -spices: cardamon, cinnamon, cloves, ginger

 I am not giving you specific measures for everything, as you can adjust it to your liking.